expo/expo/docs/pages/guides/prebuild.md

 ## Templates

-You can customize how the native folders are generated while remaining in the managed workflow by building [Expo Config Plugins](/guides/config-plugins/).
-Many config plugins already exist for lots of modifications, you can find an [incomplete list here](https://github.com/expo/config-plugins).
+You can customize how the native folders are generated while remaining in the managed workflow by building [Expo Config Plugins][config-plugins].
+Many config plugins already exist for lots of modifications, you can find an [incomplete list here][config-plugins-repo].

 Prebuild generates template files before modifying them with Expo Config Plugins.
-The template files are versioned and come from the NPM package [`expo-template-bare-minimum`](https://github.com/expo/expo/tree/main/templates/expo-template-bare-minimum).
+The template files are versioned and come from the NPM package [`expo-template-bare-minimum`][template].
 You can change which template is used by passing `--template /path/to/template.tgz` to the `npx expo prebuild` command.
 This is not recommended as the base modifiers in `@expo/prebuild-config` make some undocumented assumptions about the template files.

 ## Side-Effects